 Sam & I hit the brewery for a tour last Saturday.
 The rain was coming down hard, and the beaches were deserted - but people on vacation need something to do... so the movie theater, the brewpub and the brewery were packed (and I am sure the local outlet shopping malls were too - but they weren't part of our day).

 We get questions from lots of folks asking about visiting our fair sliver of the world.
 They are coming through to hit the brewery tour and want to know what else our area has to offer.
 The answer?
 Lots!!!

-In addition to a visit to our downtown Rehoboth Beach brewpub for some beers, spirits and tasty eats, and our Milton brewery for a tour (tours are free, but reserve a spot because they DO fill up - especially this time of year), we do have some other thoughts on a visit to coastal Delaware to share.
+In addition to a visit to our downtown Rehoboth Beach brewpub for some beers, spirits and tasty eats, and our Milton brewery for a tour (tours are free, but check out the schedule because they DO fill up - especially this time of year), we do have some other thoughts on a visit to coastal Delaware to share.

 First off - getting here...

 Sadly, public transport options to our beach towns are few and far between.

 Amtrak goes as far as Wilmington, DE.
 There are some DART buses that come from the train station to the beach during the summer (the Beach Connection, route #305), but they run only on Friday, Saturday, Sundays & holidays.

 If you are coming from DC, you may be able to hop on the new DC2NY's Beach Bus to Rehoboth Beach.

 From the Jersey side, a ride on the Cape May-Lewes Ferry is always a fun time.
 It is a 70-minute cruise across the Delaware Bay.
 There is Dogfish beer available onboard, or you can enjoy a burger and a Dogfish at the outdoor grill 'On The Rocks' while waiting at the Lewes ferry terminal.